mwlkhoo/DAS-Aero/README.md

 *For use with Ardupilot.*

 ENVIRONMENT SETUP:
-1. Install pip and python3
+1. Install pip and python3 and add to path/environment variables
-2. Download code das-output.py
+2. Install git and git bash
+3. Navigate to directory of choice and clone repo ("git init" then "git clone https://github.com/mwlkhoo/DAS-Aero.git"
-3. For all "import <dependecy>" or "from <dependency> import <...>" at the top of .py file, in command line enter: pip install <dependency>
+4. For all "import <dependecy>" or "from <dependency> import <...>" at the top of .py file, in command line enter: pip install <dependency>

 MISSION PLANNER:
 1. <ctrl + f>